 The perimeter and area of a circle might just unlock a secret!

 When young Per visits her uncle Sir Cumference and his family, she learns how to play the game, "Inners and Edges."
 After she finds a clue linking the game to the mysterious castle on the island of Immeter, she must figure out how to find the perimeter and area of a circle to unlock the island's secret.

-Math skills taught include finding the area and perimeter of a rectangle and a circle.
-Introduces an underlying concept of calculus -- using straight lines to measure curves.
+This book teaches beginners how to find the area and perimeter of a rectangle and a circle, and introduces an underlying concept of calculus: using straight lines to measure curves.

 The paintings in this book are colorful and inviting.
 It is a beautifully put together book that your third-sixth grader will find delightful.

 This is part of a series of such books, including titles of Pi, circumference, radius and diameter, measuring angels, and three-dimensional measurement.
 They are a great way to introduce, flesh out, or reinforce these concepts for our students.

 ISBN: 978-1-60734-559-6 EPUB

 If you like this book, you’ll enjoy these:

 The Sir Cumference Math Adventure series